kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Master of Enchantment |

-### Bonus Proficiency
+### Charmer
+When you take this domain at 1st level, add *Speechcraft* to your class skills and gain 1 skill point to spend on this skill.

-At 1st level, you gain proficiency with Persuasion and you learn the *friends* cantrip.
+Additionally you learn the *friends* cantrip.

 ### Channel: Enthralling Prayer
-Beginning at 2nd level, you can use your Channel Divinity to enthrall other creatures.
+You can Channel Divinity to enthrall other creatures.
 As an ***action***, you present your holy symbol and speak a hypnotic prayer.
-Each creature within 30 feet that can see or hear you must succeed on a Wisdom saving throw.
+Each creature within 30 ft that can see or hear you must succeed on a Wisdom saving throw.

 If a creature fails it's saving throw, it gains the charmed condition for 1 minute or until it takes damage.
 A charmed creature's speed drops to 0, and the creature is incapacitated and visibly dazed.

 Once the effect ends, or if the creature succeeds its initial saving throw against this effect, you can't use this feature on that creature again until you finish a long rest.

 ### Instinctive Charm
-Starting at 6th level, when a creature that you can see targets you with an attack, you can use your ***reaction*** to force that creature to make a Wisdom saving throw against your spell save DC.
+When a creature that you can see targets you with an attack, you can use your ***reaction*** to force that creature to make a Wisdom saving throw against your spell save DC.
 On failure, the creature must redirect their attack against another creature or object of your choice within the attack’s range.
 Creatures that can't be charmed are immune to this effect.

 On a successful save, you can't use this feature on the attacker again until you finish a long rest.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 If you have chosen the **Path of the Missionary** or **Path of the Missionary**, you can choose the Split Enchantment feature instead of the usual feature.

 <div class="descriptive" markdown="1">

 #### Split Enchantment
-Starting at 8th level, when you cast an enchantment spell of 1st level or higher that targets only one creature, you can have it target a second creature.
+When you cast an enchantment spell of 1st level or higher that targets only one creature, you can have it target a second creature.
 </div>

 ### Protective Charm
-From 10th level, when a creature is forced to roll a saving throw against one of your enchantment spells or abilities, you can make it roll with disadvantage.
+When a creature is forced to roll a saving throw against one of your enchantment spells or abilities, you can make it roll with disadvantage.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest

 ### Master of Enchantment
-At 18th level, you gain immunity to charm and sleep effects.
+Gain immunity to charm and sleep effects.
 Additionally you gain advantage on saving throws against other enchantment spells or effects.